 accidents in public spaces

-Only once liability has been acknowledged (or legally established) can the damage calculation begin.
+Only after liability has been acknowledged (or legally established) can the calculation of damages begin.

-Personal injury damages consist of multiple damage items, which together form the total damage amount.
+Personal injury damages consist of multiple heads of damage, which together make up the total amount of compensation.
 These are roughly divided into material damage and non-material damage.

 Material damage (pecuniary loss)